Paradies tree

 Veal at Eliza Jane

-Hotel Peter & Paul, Church interior
+Hotel Peter & Paul’s church interior.

 Hotel Peter & Paul

 Columns.
-Photo by Arnaud Montagard.
+Photo by Arnaud Montagard

 Columns

 Crawfish boil.
-Photo by Brian Englehart.
+Photo by Brian Englehart

 Galatoire’s

 Forever a Tennessee Williams mise en scène, even after all these years, iconic Galatoire’s proudly remains the sort of place that Stella would invite Blanche for lunch.
-Profoundly part of New Orleans’ epicurean history, a refuge from sometimes ramshackle Bourbon Street, the restaurant opens as a sanctuary of gild, mirrors, and white tablecloths.
+Profoundly part of New Orleans’ epicurean history, a refuge from sometimes ramshackle Bourbon Street, the restaurant opens as a sanctuary of gilt, mirrors, and white tablecloths.
 Lunches can last all day here, and Fridays the tables brim with New Orleansians day drinking and nibbling Shrimp Remoulade and Crab Yvonne.
 Expect to wait in line and be chosen to dine.

 Acme Oyster House